BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 * **TodoService** - add, update, remove and get Todo items

-The service will be defined within a [library](http://bladerunnerjs.org/docs/concepts/libraries/).
+The service will be defined within a [library](http://bladerunnerjs.org/docs/concepts/libraries/) to keep it separate from the blades.

-*Note: One of the main driving forces behind BRJS application architecture is testability.
-But for the sake of brevity we'll omit writing tests from this post.*

 ## Using the BRJS toolkit

-The BRJS toolkit comes with an executable CLI that provide you with everything you need to automate common tasks when building BRJS apps.
-This includes scaffolding your app, a development server, running your blades in isolation, running tests, running your full app and more.
+The BRJS toolkit comes with an [executable CLI](http://bladerunnerjs.org/docs/use/commandline/) that provide you with everything you need to automate common tasks when building BRJS apps.
+This includes scaffolding your app, a development server, running your blades in isolation in [workbenches](http://bladerunnerjs.org/docs/concepts/workbenches/), [running tests](http://bladerunnerjs.org/docs/use/running_tests/), running your full app and more.
 The CLI can be found within the `BladeRunnerJS/sdk/` directory.
 Execute `./brjs help` to find out more.

 ## Create the Todo App